-The PhD in molecular and cell biology degree program begins with core courses in biochemistry, molecular biology, cell biology and mathematical biology.
-As a PhD candidate, you will conduct cutting-edge research in a laboratory of your choice.
-Research in the Department of Molecular and Cell Biology is organized into five areas of strength, which are:
+The PhD in molecular and cell biology degree program begins with core courses in biochemistry, molecular biology, cell biology and quantitative biology.
+PhD candidates conduct cutting-edge research in a laboratory of their choosing.
+Research in the department of Biological Sciences is organized into five areas of strength, which are:

 School: School of Natural Sciences and Mathematics